The FUTURE as seen from the past

 Partial Decentralization

-Here the NCC actually brags about the development of Confederation Heights -- office blocks fronted by big, empty squares with "pulsating fountains" on the edge of town (with ample parking!).
+Here the NCC actually brags about the development of Confederation Heights -- "large functional office buildings" fronted by big, empty squares with "pulsating fountains" on the edge of town (with ample parking).
 Here they call it a "building dispersal programme" implemented to "avoid concentration of Federal Government buildings in the heart of the capital" -- what, they were going to start a riot?
 The result was bland office "parks" like Tunney's Pasture and Confederation Heights built on the edge of town in a vast ocean of parking.
 Suburbanization was taking place all over North America, but only in Ottawa was it managed by a Federal Government Crown corporation.

 Oddly enough, the NCC didn't disperse itself to the suburbs: their headquarters remain comfortably in the heart of Ottawa.